Effectiveness of Contact Tracing on Networks with Cliques

-The curve collapse can be understood by examining the extreme cases of (1) $\alpha=0$ where there is no contact tracing; and (2) $p=1$ where the infection always succeeds, and the critical point for contact tracing probability $\alpha$ is at its maximum.
-Let us start by determining the critical probability $\alpha$ required to prevent an outbreak when $p=1$.
+The curve collapse can be understood by examining the extreme case $p=1$ (where the infection always succeeds), and the critical point for contact tracing probability $\alpha_*$ (i.e., how large does $\alpha$ need to be to prevent an outbreak when $p=1$).
 In this case, infected nodes always infect all of their neighbors, and during the early stages of the epidemic, each clique either has (1) exactly one infected node and $c-1$ susceptible nodes, (2) one recovered node and $c-1$ infected nodes (out of which a fraction of $\alpha$ are isolated in expectation), or (3) only susceptible nodes.
 When an infection arrives at a clique, the infected node, which is not in quarantine, can spread the infection to $(n_c - 1)(c-1)$ new nodes (offspring) in the next time step, as illustrated in Fig.~\ref{fig:p=1}.
-Therefore, $\alpha_\mathrm{c}$ can be obtained by setting the expected number of active (infected but not in quarantine) nodes to one, which occurs when $(1-\alpha)(n_c - 1)(c-1) = 1$.
+Therefore, $\alpha_*$ can be obtained by setting the expected number of active (infected but not in quarantine) nodes to one, which occurs when $(1-\alpha)(n_c - 1)(c-1) = 1$.
 Therefore, the critical value for $\alpha$ is given by